-Below are a list of questions and answers relating to the Full Year and Summer graduate fellowships.
+Below are a list of questions and answers relating to the KBS LTER Graduate Fellowships.

-If you have any further questions, please contact Dr. Neville Millar, KBS LTER Science Coordinator.
+If you have any further questions, please contact Dr. Nameer Baker, KBS LTER Science Coordinator.

 We require that you are interested in, or are currently conducting research in association with the KBS LTER Program.
 In all cases your proposal should be broadly relevant to LTER research.
-You can of course apply if you are currently, or have been previously part of the LTER Program.
+Proposals should specify what will be accomplished during the fellowship period and how that relates to thesis research.
+You can apply if you are currently, or have been previously part of the LTER Program.

 The fellowships are competitive, but there is a good chance of success with a well-crafted proposal.
-In the last two years we have received five applications for the full year fellowship and sixteen applications for the summer fellowships.
+In the last four years we have received 49 applications and have made 35 awards.

-The fellowships are primarily for stipends.
-Remaining funds can be used to pay for tuition, health insurance, and research related expenses including sampling and analysis, and conference attendance.
+The fellowships are awarded as stipends.
+These funds count as taxable income and can be used to pay for tuition, health insurance, and research related expenses including sampling and analysis, and conference attendance.

-Not at this time, but please see links to past awardees of the full year and summer fellowships.
-Contacting recent awardees and discussing their successful proposals could be helpful; sending your proposal drafts to senior colleagues for review may also be beneficial.
+No, but please see projects of past awardees, including links to lightning talks from all of our 2020-2021 awardees.
+Contacting them and discussing their successful proposals could be helpful; sending your proposal drafts to senior colleagues for review may also be beneficial.

 No, you must be currently enrolled at MSU to be eligible for the fellowships.

-6. Do I need to have passed my written comprehensive exam to apply for the summer fellowships?
+7. Do I need to have passed my written comprehensive exam to apply for the fellowships?

-No, this is only a requirement for the full year fellowship; summer fellowships are open to Masters and PhD students.
+No, fellowships are open to Masters and PhD students.

 No, we require only that you are interested in, or are currently conducting research in association with the KBS LTER Program.
 In all cases your proposal should be broadly relevant to LTER research.
-You can of course apply if you are currently, or have been previously part of the LTER Program.
+Proposals should specify what will be accomplished during the fellowship period and how that relates to thesis research.
+You can apply if you are currently, or have been previously part of the LTER Program.